bhwarren/vscode-php-docblocker/README.md

 This extension contributes the following settings:

-* `php-docblocker.gap`: set to `false` to disable the gap between the description and tags
+* `vue-docblocker.gap`: set to `false` to disable the gap between the description and tags
-* `php-docblocker.returnGap`: set to `true` to add a gap between the param and return tags
+* `vue-docblocker.returnGap`: set to `true` to add a gap between the param and return tags
-* `php-docblocker.returnVoid`: set to `false` to turn off the automatic void return type when it can't be determined
+* `vue-docblocker.returnVoid`: set to `false` to turn off the automatic void return type when it can't be determined
-* `php-docblocker.extra`: an array of extra tags to add to each DocBlock (These can include tabstops and snippet variables)
+* `vue-docblocker.extra`: an array of extra tags to add to each DocBlock (These can include tabstops and snippet variables)
-* `php-docblocker.useShortNames`: Whether we should use short type names. e.g. bool or boolean
+* `vue-docblocker.useShortNames`: Whether we should use short type names. e.g. bool or boolean
-* `php-docblocker.qualifyClassNames`: When adding type hints for class names search namespace use statements and qualify the class
+* `vue-docblocker.qualifyClassNames`: When adding type hints for class names search namespace use statements and qualify the class
-* `php-docblocker.author`: An object containing your default author tag settings
+* `vue-docblocker.author`: An object containing your default author tag settings
-* `php-docblocker.functionTemplate`: See below for how to set up docblock templates
+* `vue-docblocker.functionTemplate`: See below for how to set up docblock templates
-* `php-docblocker.propertyTemplate`: See below for how to set up docblock templates
+* `vue-docblocker.propertyTemplate`: See below for how to set up docblock templates
-* `php-docblocker.classTemplate`: See below for how to set up docblock templates
+* `vue-docblocker.classTemplate`: See below for how to set up docblock templates

 ### Templating